FACTBOX-Airlines suspend China flights over coronavirus

 SAS offers 12 regular weekly connections from and to Shanghai and Beijing.
 TURKISH AIRLINES

+Chicago-based United said it would implement the second phase of flight cancellations between its hub cities in the United States and Beijing, Hong Kong and Shanghai, resulting in 332 additional roundtrips being called off through March 28.
+The cancellations will reduce the carrier's daily departures for mainland China and Hong Kong to four daily departures from 12.

-Chicago-based United said it was suspending 24 U.S. flights to Beijing, Hong Kong, and Shanghai between Feb.
+United had previously suspended 24 U.S. flights to Beijing, Hong Kong, and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)